-Everyone should be equipped with the public awareness of how all hazards may affect the city, the potential impact on their lives, and what to do to exercise their resilience.
+Everyone should be equipped with the public awareness of how all hazards may affect the City, the potential impact on their lives, and what to do to exercise their resilience.
 The City must support widespread, current, and actionable public awareness activities for robust emergency preparedness.
 With greater awareness, the less likelihood of loss of life and harm and the more likelihood that people are safe and able to bounce back after disaster.
-As hazards are felt disproportionately across the city, it is extra important that this information be made in culturally competent methods and equitably distributed to communities that are hard to reach, such as linguistically isolated communities and communities across the digital divide.
-As part of racial and social equity assessments and vulnerability and consequences assessments, the City can support a centralized repository of hazards information, directories to resources and training, and accessible, neighborhood-level information.
+As hazards are felt disproportionately across the City, it is extra important that this information be made in culturally competent methods and equitably distributed to communities that are hard to reach, such as linguistically isolated communities and vulnerability and consequences assessments, the City can support a centralized repository of hazards information, directories to resources and training, and accessible, neighborhood-level information.
 The City can support conducting research and training materials, distribution across culturally competent and mass communications streams, and identify resources that can activate readily in the event of a disaster.